 UK Approach and Concessions

 The position in relation to the risk of a hard Brexit is evolving daily.
-If the risk increases in the countdown to 31st October 2019 (postponed to 31st January 2020 with an effective exit date on 31st December 2020), extra facilitations, waivers and measures may be provided for and announced by the EU authorities and UK authorities.
+If the risk increases in the countdown to 31st October 2019 (may also apply to new exit date on 31st December 2020), extra facilitations, waivers and measures may be provided for and announced by the EU authorities and UK authorities.
 It is therefore important that traders follow the sources of information on the Irish Revenue or HMRC websites.

 An important consequence of an immediate Brexit is that the United Kingdom would be free to make its own customs rules.
 The European Union customs code and associated regulations made by the Commission is a single common rulebook which applies EU wide.
 The European Union has exclusive competence in customs and trade matters.
 Ireland is bound to implement the European union customs rules, in effect, on behalf of the European Union and does not have the same flexibility as the United Kingdom, in allowing the facilitations and waivers from the strict rules.